 The Fund is committed to transparency of its actions, in particular with respect to RI.
 The Annual Report contains copies of a number of documents including policy statements, and the ISS (in full).
-The annual report is available on the Fund's website.
-It is accepted that approaches to RI and sustainability will evolve over time, and it is therefore essential to keep policies and practices under regular review to ensure their effectiveness.
-In addition, the Fund recognises the importance of transparency and reporting in respect to RI and ESG issues, and has enhanced its analysis, disclosure and reporting.
-This includes manager, voting and engagement and carbon emissions analysis, and impact where relevant.
+The annual report is circulated widely and is published on the Fund's website.
+It is accepted that approaches to RI and sustainability will evolve and develop over time, and it is therefore essential to keep policies and practices under regular review to ensure their effectiveness.
+In addition, the Fund recognises the importance of transparency and reporting in respect to RI and environmental, social and governance (ESG) issues, and therefore plans to enhance its analysis, disclosure and reporting.
+This will include manager ESG ratings, voting and engagement and carbon emissions analysis, and impact where relevant.